temporalio/edu-interacting-with-workflows-typescript-code/exercises/sending-signals/README.md

 We want to start both Workflows - `pizzaWorkflow` and `fulfillOrderSignal`.

 1. Edit the `client.ts` file to start the `fulfillOrderSignal` Workflow using `client.workflow.start`.
 Use the same argument and task queue as `pizzaWorkflowHandle`.
-Set the Workflow ID to be `signal-fulfilled-order-${order.orderNumber}` or any other meaningful string.
+Set the Workflow ID to be `signal-fulfilled-order-${order.orderNumber}` or any other meaningful ID.

 ## Part F: Run Both Workflows